 - Reduction in the growth hormone secretion and functioning.

-- It also interrupts with cleansing and elimination functions of the body – directly affecting the digestive system.
+- Interruption with cleansing and elimination functions of the body – directly affecting the digestive system.

-- Interfering with the repair and cell division functions which happen during sleep hours.
+- Interference with the repair and cell division functions which happen during sleep hours.
 This involves the replacement of dead cells with new cells, which are also produced while we are asleep.

-- Affects the natural detoxification process of removal of oxidized cells.
+- reduced efficacy of the natural detoxification process of removal of oxidized cells.
 These can otherwise accumulate as plaques or toxins inside various body parts.

 Lack of sleep, irregular hours, and lack of daylight can result in Autism and ADHD even in adults!
 This is the reason why we need to sleep at the same time every night and maintain at least 7-8 hours of sleep for the teens, adults, and the elderly, at least 9-10 hours for the babies, and between 8- 9 hours for the toddlers.